pivotal/blog/content/post/bosh-vsphere-opaque-networks.md

       name: opaque # must match name of network in vSphere
 ```

-At this point, the seasoned BOSH manifest writer will have enough information to
+At this point, the seasoned BOSH manifest writer will have enough information
-deploy to NSX-T networks, and may find the remainder of this post
+to deploy to NSX-T networks, and may find the remainder of this post
 uninteresting.
-The remainder of the blog post is directed towards who
+The remainder of the blog post is directed towards those
-like to see detailed examples.
+interested in detailed examples.

 ## 1. Double Deployment: BOSH Director First, VMs Second